astrolabsoftware/fink-science/fink_science/image_classification/README.md

 # Image Classification

-This module perform a classification of alerts based on image visual content.
-It use only the cutoutScience image and return a single string label which describe image alert.
+This module performs a classification of alerts based on image visual content.
+It uses only the cutoutScience image and returns a single string label which describes image alert class.

 # Procedure

-The image classification perform in three steps :
+The image classification performs in three steps :
-* Filter images that are noised and/or corrupted (corrupted image contains Nan based on python definition of Nan)
+* Filter images that are noisy and/or corrupted (corrupted image contains Nan based on python definition of Nan)

-* All images that are not noised and not corrupted are binarize with a threshold computed by triangle_thershold method from scikit_image library then binary image which contains only small region are categorize as star else they go to the third step
+* All images that are not noisy and not corrupted are binarized with a threshold computed by the triangle_thershold method from scikit_image library then binary images which contain only small regions are categorized as star else they go to the third step

-* Final step use chan_vese algorithm to segment images and produce again a binary image.
+* Final step uses the chan_vese algorithm to segment images and produce again a binary image.
 All binary image which contains at least one large region will be categorize as extend, the other will be categorize as star.

 # Added values